 The holidays are right around the corner -- which one's best for my child?

-Momlogic's Andrea: I'm in BIG trouble.
-Thanksgiving is over and Christmas and Hanukkah are just weeks away.
+Momlogic's Momstrosity: I'm in BIG trouble.
+Thanksgiving is over, and Christmas and Hanukkah are just weeks away.
 And no, I'm not stressing because I haven't bought my holiday cards or started my shopping.
 I'm freaking because I haven't picked my daughter's religion.
-Since my husband and I are both agnostic, we know it's only a matter of time before we either have to go back to our religious roots (I was raised Jewish and he was raised Catholic) or start explaining to our three-year-old we don't believe in God.
+Since my husband and I are both atheist, we know it's only a matter of time before we either have to go back to our religious roots (I was raised Jewish and he was raised Catholic) or start explaining to our 3-year-old that we don't believe in God.

 Time's running out.
 She's starting to catch on to the whole Christmas thing.
 She bumped into Mr. Claus at the mall yesterday and called him by his first name.